predixdesignsystem/px-flag-design/README.md

 ## Installation

-Install this module and its dependencies using bower:
+Install this module and its dependency using bower:

     bower install --save https://github.build.ge.com/PXd/px-flag-design.git